A Patriot Demands Her Pipe

 - Turn right into the parking lot at Cane Creek Meeting House.

-Get out of your vehicle and face Greensboro-Chapel Hill Road.
+Get out of your vehicle and face the meeting house.

 The 2,000-man British army and its camp followers march past the mill and toward you on Thursday, March 22, 1781.
 They set up camp around the building on today’s cemetery and down toward the creek.
 They have no tents to ward off the cold, having burned their wagons to move faster prior to the battle.
 The worst of the wounded are moved into the meeting house.